 What I like about the Vanquis Classic Credit Card

 There are not many benefits to this card beyond potentially allowing those with a poor credit rating access to borrowing.
-Having said that, it offers manageable credit limits and the ability to increase the amount you can access… if you demonstrate good borrowing behaviour.
+Having said that, it offers manageable credit limits and the ability to increase the amount you can access… if you demonstrate good borrowing behavior.

 - Manageable credit limits – The introductory credit limits on offer are £150 up to £1,000, depending on individual circumstances.
-This helps to enforce good borrowing behaviour by not giving cardholders the temptation of a higher limit in the first instance.
+This helps to enforce good borrowing behavior by not giving cardholders the temptation of a higher limit in the first instance.

 - Ability to increase your credit limit – If you stay within your agreed limit and make your monthly minimum payments you have the opportunity to increase your credit limit after your fifth statement.
 You can then qualify for further increases every five months thereafter, up to £4,000.